What is it?

 Are there safety concerns?

-Manganese is LIKELY UNSAFE when inhaled by adults for long periods of time.
-Excess manganese in the body can cause serious side effects, including symptoms resembling Parkinson's disease, such as shaking (tremors).
+When inhaled: Manganese is LIKELY UNSAFE when inhaled by adults for long periods of time.
+Excess manganese in the body can cause serious side effects, including poor bone health and symptoms resembling Parkinson disease, such as shaking (tremors).

-Special precautions & warnings:Children: Taking manganese by mouth is LIKELY SAFE for children 1 to 3 years in amounts less than 2 mg per day; for children 4 to 8 years in amounts less than 3 mg per day; in children 9 to 13 years, less than 6 mg per day; and in children 14 to 18 years, less than 9 mg per day.
+Special precautions & warnings:Children: Taking manganese by mouth is LIKELY SAFE for children 1 to 3 years in amounts less than 2 mg per day; for children 4 to 8 years in amounts less than 3 mg per day; for children 9 to 13 years in amounts less than 6 mg per day; and for children 14 to 18 years in amounts less than 9 mg per day.
 Manganese in higher doses than described is POSSIBLY UNSAFE.
-Talk with your healthcare professional before giving manganese to children.
+Talk with your health care provider before giving manganese to children.
 High doses of manganese might cause serious side effects.
 Manganese is LIKELY UNSAFE when inhaled by children.

 Long-term liver disease: People with long-term liver disease have trouble getting rid of manganese.
 Manganese can build up in these people and cause shaking, mental problems such as psychosis, and other side effects.
 If you have liver disease, be careful not to get too much manganese.